kp101/Wellness-Monitor/Adafruit_ESP32_Feather-S2/README.md

 1. Adjustable scanning periods,
 2. optional - movement scanning and enviornmental readings,
 3. publishing to a broker only.
-S.O.S. blinker if errors occurs prior to a soft reset, exception handling and reset if necessary, daily reboot in case of memory leaks, secured MQTT connection using 8883 port,
+4. secured MQTT connection using 8883 port,
-Settings can be changed in config.yml.
+5. Settings can be changed in config.h.

 Hardware dependencies: